Skip to Content

 What a controversial topic!
 The opinions vary a lot between owners, breeders, and reproduction experts.

-Most believe that the female dog isn’t mature enough on her first heat cycle.
-She can’t be bred prior to her second cycle and she needs to be in perfect health before breeding is even tried.
+Most believe the female dog isn’t mature enough on her first heat cycle.
+She can’t be bred before her second cycle and needs to be in perfect health before breeding is even tried.

 As For Consecutive Pomeranian Pregnancies, There are Three Schools of Thought: